1931 - Game 7: Philadelphia Athletics @ St. Louis Cardinals

 9th inning

-• Grimes walked Simmons.
-But he got Foxx to foul out to Wilson.
+- Grimes walked Simmons.
+But he got Foxx to foul out to Wilson, who caught the ball "off a field box customer's hat."
 Miller hit a grounder to SS Gelbert that looked like a sure double play, but 1B Umpire McGowan ruled Miller safe on a close play as the Cards started to gallop off the field in victory.
-With Hallahan throwing furiously in the pen, Dykes walked, and Williams bounced a single over High's head into LF to load the bases.
-Doc Cramer pinch hit for Walbert and smacked a single to CF to score Miller and Dykes to cut the lead in half.
-Street then summoned Hallahan to face the left-hand hitting Bishop.
+With Hallahan throwing furiously in the pen, Dykes walked, and Williams bounced a single over High's head into left field to load the bases.
+Street still made no change even though Burleigh was "pitching in intense pain and showing it in every gesture."
+Doc Cramer pinch hit for Walbert and smacked a single to center to score Miller and Dykes to cut the lead in half.
+Street finally summoned Hallahan to face the left-hand hitting Bishop.
+Grimes walked to the dugout and collapsed.
 Max flied to CF Martin to bring the World Series championship back to the National League for the first time in five years.

 Teams leave the field after Game 7.